-Gum disease, known as periodontal disease, is a chronic bacterial infection around the tooth that affects the gums and bone.
-It can occur on one particular tooth or many teeth.
+Gum disease, also known as periodontal disease, is a chronic bacterial infection around the tooth that affects the gums and bones.
+It can occur on one particular tooth or on many teeth.

-Proper daily toothbrushing twice a day and flossing at least once a day is important to prevent gum diseases, including fresh tips about choosing your toothbrush.
-Regular dental visits for professional cleaning once every 6 months are also necessary to remove tartar and to better clean those areas that you may have missed.
-This regular visit can help prevent gum & oral disease.
+Proper daily toothbrushing twice a day and flossing at least once a day are essential to prevent gum diseases, including fresh tips about choosing your toothbrush.
+Regular dental visits for professional cleaning once every 6 months are also necessary to remove tartar and to clean those areas you may have missed.
+This regular visit can help prevent gum and oral disease.

 This is a fee estimate & subject to change.
 Please check with your clinician for an exact fee based on your unique clinical condition.

 Plaque causes the gums to become inflamed – red, swollen and bleed easily.
 This is known as gingivitis and there is usually no pain at this stage.
 This is caused by inadequate oral hygiene and can be treated with professional dental treatment and good oral home care.

 If left untreated, gingivitis can progress to periodontitis.
 At this stage, tissues and bones that support the tooth are destroyed.
 Gums will start to separate from the teeth, forming deeper pockets (spaces between the teeth and gums).
 As the disease progresses, the pockets deepen further, and more gum tissues and bones are destroyed.
 Eventually, teeth will become shaky and have to be removed.

 Gum bleeding is usually the first sign of gum diseases.
 You may find your gums bleeding during brushing, flossing or even eating hard food.
 Other clinical signs/symptoms of gum disease include:

 Sometimes, gum disease can get out of control to such an extent that even professional cleaning by a dentist can’t reverse the damage done.
 The best solution is always prevention.
 But what if the damage is already done?
 Is it too late?
 Not always.
 It’s time to see the gum specialist; the periodontist.